Guidelines for Children’s Heart Health

 - Making your home smoke-free—If you smoke, it is a good idea to quit

-- Talking to your child about the dangers of smoking—If your child smokes, help him to find strategies to quit.
+- Talking to your child about the dangers of smoking—If your child smokes, help your child find strategies to quit.

-In addition to these lifestyle changes, the doctor may need to prescribe medicine if your child is diagnosed with a condition like high blood pressure or high cholesterol.
+In addition to these lifestyle changes, the doctor may need to prescribe medication if your child is diagnosed with a condition like high blood pressure or high cholesterol.
 No matter what your child’s age or risk factors, there are ways to make each day healthier.
-Creating routines that focus on good nutrition, exercise, and healthy habits—like not smoking—can help your child set the stage for a long life and a strong heart.
+Creating routines that focus on good nutrition, exercise, and healthy habits can help your child set the stage for a long life and a strong heart.

 American Council on Exercise